JENNIFERDO22/Airflow-Analysis-File/README.md

 # Analysis File with Airflow

-Purpose: Illustrate how to work with Airflow.
+Purpose: Illustrate how to work with Airflow in Python.

 Workflow:
 1. Uploading training set file (format .csv) to AWS S3